 Digital GI Bill (DGIB)

-The Digital GI Bill (DGIB) is a Veteran Affairs (VA) initiative to modernize the processing and delivery of education benefits to veterans and their families.
+The Digital GI Bill (DGIB) is a Veterans Affairs (VA) initiative to modernize the processing and delivery of education benefits to veterans and their families.

-Conducting user research with prototype walkthroughs, surveys, and prompted scripts.
+Conducting user research through 30+ prototype walkthroughs, surveys, and scripted prompts

 Deliverables